Code of Conduct

 - Ensure appropriate corrective action is taken in a timely manner.

 All constituents and others affiliated with the Catholic Health System are informed of this Code of Conduct as much as practicable, and sign an Affirmation Statement indicating their adherence to the Code of Conduct.
-However, this Code of Conduct does not replace sound ethical and professional judgment.

 B. Code of Ethics Statement